s.times(25, () => {

 npm install solandra-svg

-pnpm install solandra-svg
+pnpm add solandra-svg

 yarn add solandra-svg